shesek/bcash-instadump/README.md

 See `bcash-instadump --help` for the full list of options.

 **The author of this tool is not affiliated with ShapeShift.**
+There are reports of orders failing with ShapeShift despite the funds being sent.
+Reaching out to ShapeShift's customer support should usually resolve that.

 ----